The-Speck/query-builder-ts/README.md

 ### API

 The columns passed as props to the `QueryBuilder` component are assigned the `columnSelector` but it is not required if you want to customize the elements and pass the options directly to the elements.
-The `name` attribute for the elements is required and corresponds to the key name in the query condition (`conditions` | `combinator` | `id` are reserved names).
+The `name` attribute for the elements is required and corresponds to the key name in the query condition (see below for reserved names).
 The `component` corresponds to the component that will render.
 These are available as imports.
 The default export is a React Component `QueryBuilder` with default component controls `ValueComboBox`, `ValueInput`, `ValueDropDown` and `ActionButton`.
 Users are not restricted to the default provided components.
 Types are also exposed for Typescript users.

 #### Default Rule Group Elements